Flat Feet: Diagnosis, Treatment, Prevention, and more

 Effect on Military Eligibility

-As a bonus point, let’s look at how flat feet affects military eligibility.
+As a bonus point, let’s look at how flat feet affects military eligibility with flat feet.
 Traditionally, individuals with flat feet were automatically disqualified from enlisting.
 This was generally the practice in the United States and many other countries.
+However, now it's only a automatic rejection if:

-To ascertain the true state of an applicant’s flat feet, the military will carry out an assessment that will cover the following:
+To ascertain the true state of an applicant’s flat feet, the military will carry out an assessment.

 We’ve taken some time to extensively discuss various aspects of flat feet, including its causes and effects on the body.
 Now, we want to look at solutions which will include prevention, management, and treatment.